Elle0-0/Epic_3/README.md

 ### Project Setup Guide

 Follow the steps below to setup the project.
-After the steps are complete, you will be able to run any Python or Jupyter Notebook files.
+After the steps are complete, you will be able to run any Python or Jupyter Notebook files inside the ``src`` folder.

 <br />